hirochok/slcc/README.md

 Run the `main.py` to execute the simulations.
 Other files are:

 - `config.py`: Configuration file for setting parameters.
-- `simulation.py`: Contains the simulation model.
+- `simulation.py`: Contains the simulation code for the stochastic model.
-- `utils.py`: Utility functions for saving and zipping plots.
+- `utils.py`: Utility functions for producing plots.

 ## Games